yowlonglee/Enhanced-Powergaming-Scripts/README.md

 ##### MO-BasicAI

-This script is designed for the minimalists who normally turn party AI off in their games.
-All classes can use this script.
 This script will constantly Turn Undead when the "V" key is pressed and will cast pre-buffing spells when the "B" key is pressed.
-If playing a thief or monk class, the script will detect traps while not in combat.
+If playing a thief or monk class, this script will detect traps while not in combat or constantly when the "D" key is pressed.
 If playing a Bard class, the script will constantly be singing the applicable Bard song.
-Unlike the other scripts, these will not attack or use spells/abilities in or out of combat (only exception is very long duration spells like Stoneskin will be cast).
+This script will NOT auto-attack by default, but this can be changed in the ini file.

 ##### MO-CORE

 This script is designed for all core classes: Fighter, Mage, Thief, Cleric, Druid, Shaman, and any combination of multiclass/dualclass to include kits.
-This script will constantly Turn Undead when the V key is pressed and will cast pre-buffing spells when the D key is pressed.
-If the character is able, the script will constantly be detecting traps.
+This script will constantly Turn Undead when the "V" key is pressed and will cast pre-buffing spells when the "B" key is pressed.
+If the character is able, this script will constantly be detecting traps while idle or when the "D" key is pressed.

 ##### MO-MONK

 This is a script specifically designed for the Monk class.
-The script will constantly be detecting traps while idle.
+This script will constantly be detecting traps while idle or when the "D" key is pressed.
 This script will cast pre-buff spells when the "B" key is pressed.
 In addition to pre-buffing, the script will intelligently use abilities both in and out of combat.

 ##### MO-PALADIN